fernando-duarte/econ1500/docs/enhanced-e2e-coverage-plan.md

 - Merging coverage from multiple worker processes
 - Cross-platform compatibility using `cross-env`
 - Configurable CSS coverage to improve performance
-- Source-map remapping for accurate TypeScript coverage
+- Enhanced source-map remapping for all file extensions (.ts, .tsx, .jsx)
 - Parallel file processing in the teardown for better performance
 - Centralized threshold configuration for maintainability
 - CI artifact support for coverage reports and Coveralls integration
+- Reliable coverage artifacts even when tests fail
+- Mock context objects in global teardown to ensure proper reporting
 - Daily smoke check to catch significant coverage regressions
 - Detailed report interpretation guide for the team